 A doctor may diagnose diabetes if a person’s blood sugar levels are 126 milligrams per deciliter (mg/dl) or above after fasting for 8 hours.

 The symptoms of high blood sugar in type 2 diabetes tend to appear gradually.
-Not everyone with type 2 diabetes will notice symptoms in the early stages, but they may appear over time.
+Not everyone will notice symptoms in the early stages, but they may appear over time.

-If a person does experience symptoms, they may notice the following:
+If symptoms do occur, they may include the following:

-- Frequent urination and increased thirst: When excess glucose builds up in the bloodstream, the kidneys cannot reabsorb it.
+When too much glucose builds up in the bloodstream, the kidneys cannot reabsorb it.
 The body removes the excess glucose in the urine, taking water from the body with it.
 This can lead to excessive thirst and the need to drink and urinate more.

-- Blurred vision: High blood glucose can cause fluid to be pulled from the lenses of the eyes, resulting in swelling, leading to temporarily blurred vision.
+High blood glucose can cause fluid to be pulled from the lenses of the eyes, resulting in swelling, and leading to temporarily blurred vision.

-If people notice these symptoms, they should see a doctor.
-Diabetes can lead to a number of serious complications.
-The sooner a person starts to manage their glucose levels, the better chance they have of preventing complications.
+If people notice these symptoms, they should consult a doctor.
+Diabetes can lead to several serious complications.
+The sooner a person starts managing glucose levels, the better the chance of preventing complications.